-The following textbook is optional and can serve as a secondary resource.
-It will be available online through our Western library and can be accessed through the OWL course page.
+The following textbooks are optional and can serve as secondary resources.
+The first will be available online through our Western library and both can be accessed through the OWL course page.
 You will be able to download sections in pdf.